Robert W. Fuller: Ventures in social reform

 With the collapse of the USSR, Fuller's turn as a citizen-diplomat came to a close.
-Reflecting on the different roles he had played, he came to understand that he had, at various times, enjoyed the status of a "somebody" while at other times he had embraced the position of a "nobody."
+Reflecting on the different roles he had played, he came to understand that he had, at various times, enjoyed the status of a "somebody" while at other times he had embraced the position of a "nobody".
 His experiences in "Nobodyland" led him to identify rankism—a term he coined, and defined as the abuse of the power inherent in rank.

 In 2003, Fuller published Somebodies and Nobodies: Overcoming the Abuse of Rank (New Society Publishers).
 The book led a group in Virginia to set up the Dignitarian Foundation.
 He published a sequel that focused on building a dignitarian society, titled All Rise: Somebodies, Nobodies, and the Politics of Dignity (Berrett-Koehler, 2006).
+The concept of the "politics of dignity" builds on his broader analysis of rankism, arguing that many contemporary conflicts—whether in workplaces, families, institutions, or nations—stem less from material deprivation than from systematic violations of personal dignity.
+A politics of dignity, in Fuller’s account, seeks to reform institutions so that authority is exercised without humiliation, enabling individuals to participate without fear of being demeaned or rendered invisible.

+Ultimately, he envisions a civic order in which recognition, respect, and protection from rank-based discrimination form the basis of a more just and stable society.
 In 2008, Fuller and co-author Pamela A. Gerloff released an 86-page "action-oriented guide" titled Dignity for All: How to Create a World Without Rankism.